 And the city itself is quite ordinary, and this applies even to the center - there are also a lot of modern buildings.
 The old city, as such, does not exist in Vienna.

-Cathedral of St. Stephan (Stephansdom) XIII—XV centuries.
+St. Stephan Cathedral (Stephansdom) XIII—XV centuries.

 The cathedral is built up around so that even a whole picture can not be photographed.
 But, really, beautiful, big, in the best traditions of Gothic, and even with its zest - a mosaic roof.

-Inside the cathedral looks no less interesting.
+Inside the cathedral sightseeing no less interesting.
 When the sun is outside, the whole room is brightened through the stained glass.
 The full feeling is that the walls with the columns are painted in different colors.

 In the cathedral you can climb any of the bell towers to look at the neighborhood from above.